NEXT MEETING: 07/13/26, 7 PM, OZARK-DALE LIBRARY

 Municipal Elections

-Incorporated towns and cities in Dale County include:
+Incorporated towns and cities in Dale County where municipal elections are held include:

 Ariton